DRNadler/FreeRTOS_helpers/README.md

 * Other MCUs and toolchains: start with the NXP version

 # FreeRTOS ISR Stack Use Check (for Arm Cortex M4-7)
 On ARM, FreeRTOS ISRs run on the dedicated MSP stack, allocated at top of RAM.
-This is great, as you don't need to reserve stack space for the deepest nested ISR stack-use for all tasks as on older processors.
+This is great, as you don't need to reserve stack space for the deepest nested ISR stack-use for every single task as on older processors.
 While FreeRTOS provides great tools for checking actual stack use for tasks, **FreeRTOS does not provide any means for checking actual MSP stack use by your ISRs.** Obviously, serious developers need to verify adequate ISR stack space, especially with any complex and/or nested ISRs. port_DRN.c adds code to check MSP stack use.

 To use port_DRN.c, exclude FreeRTOS amazon-freertos/freertos_kernel/portable/GCC/ARM_CM4F/port.c from your build and add port_DRN.c.
 Ensure you've got required space allocation in your LD, then configure your MSP stack size and enable MSP checking by adding to your FreeRTOSconfig.h: